TheHeavyDriver/Applylytics/README.md

-# Applylytics - Smart Job Application Tracker
+# 📊 Applylytics - Smart Job Application Tracker

-A modern, full-featured job application tracking web app built with Next.js 16, Supabase, and Tailwind CSS.
+Applylytics is a full-stack web application that helps users track, manage, and analyze their job applications in one place.
+It provides insights into application progress, status distribution, and overall job hunt performance.

 ![Applylytics Dashboard](https://via.placeholder.com/1200x630/6366f1/ffffff?text=Applylytics)

-## Features
+## 🚀 Features

 ### Core Features
 - **Dashboard** - Overview of your job search with stats, charts, and smart insights
 - **Application Tracking** - Full CRUD for job applications with status management
 - **Intelligent Follow-ups** - Smart reminders for when to follow up on applications
 - **User Authentication** - Secure auth with email/password and Google OAuth
+- **Cloud Backend** - Persistent and scalable real-time database with Supabase

 ### Smart Insights
 - Automatic follow-up suggestions based on application age and status